Berry-House-YYC/calgarygroups/src/content/organizations/social-club/lavender-club-yyc.md

-description: "A grassroots community organization for lesbian, sapphic, and queer women in Calgary.
-They host diverse, often sober, events like markets and movie nights to foster safe and inclusive connections."
+description: "A club for lesbian, sapphic, and queer people in Calgary.
+They host events, markets, and protests to foster safe and inclusive connections."
 ---

-A grassroots community organization for lesbian, sapphic, and queer women in Calgary.
-They host diverse, often sober, events like markets and movie nights to foster safe and inclusive connections.
+A club for lesbian, sapphic, and queer people in Calgary.
+They host events, markets, and protests to foster safe and inclusive connections.

 <div class="org-contact-info">
   <strong>Contact Info:</strong>